davidlares/http-reverse-shell/README.md

 The `setup.py` file is needed for creating the `client.exe` binary.
 You will need to download the `py2exe 0.6.9 exe` file from the internet (python 2.x is required) an run it inside a Windows machine.
 Important: you should have both files (`client.py` and `setup.py`) at the same level as the installer.

 There's an example of the `client.exe` with the log, on the `dist` directory.

+## Persisting backdoor logic

+The whole point of infecting a machine is, first besides "attacking" is to persist the connection to gather information more than once.
+For that there's the `persistence.py` file, it contains a full logic for generating a `Windows User Registry` and performs a `directory reconnaissance` to check if the `backdoor` file is present on a certain hard-coded directory.

+This is done by creating a copy of the binary file in a different path (even when it could be deleted).
+And adding an `HKEY_CURRENT_USER` programmatically that let the program run and start automatically even if the machine if booted.

 ## Code actions